rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-azure.md

 - Be a Rackspace Azure customer
 - An NIDS appliance for each routable network segment (appliance needs to be reachable by agents and visa versa)
-- Egress and Ingress firewall rules (NSGs) as defined by [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/)
+- Egress and Ingress firewall rules (NSGs) as defined in [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/)

 #### Secure Socket Layer (SSL) appliance end-to-end decryption